postgres/postgres/contrib/pg_tde/documentation/docs/index/supported-versions.md

 # Versions and Supported PostgreSQL Deployments

 The `pg_tde` extension is available for [Percona Server for PostgreSQL 17.x](https://docs.percona.com/postgresql/17/postgresql-server.html), an open source, drop-in replacement for PostgreSQL Community.
-This version provides the `tde_heap` access method and offers [full encryption capabilities](../features.md), including encryption of tables, indexes, WAL data, and support for logical replication.
+This version provides the `tde_heap` access method and offers [full encryption capabilities](../features.md), including encryption of tables, indexes and WAL data.

 The extension is tightly integrated with Percona Server for PostgreSQL to deliver enhanced encryption functionality that is not available in community builds.